asm1314/Uncloaking-RAID0-HWID-Serials/README.md

 Test system:
 - Intel core processor
 - 2 x SATA drives
+- 2 x NVMe drives

 Requirements:
-1. Your computer must be set up for RAID.
+1. Your computer must be set up for NVMe or SATA RAID (or both).
 2. Run as Administrator.

-I'm going to continue working on uncloaking NVMe as well as it seemed like there were spiked interest in that field.
-I'll update this git when i have a release that covers it in full.